quentin452/OptimizationsAndTweaks/README.md

 Make some ticks multithreading for 1.7.10 , to have more performances or servers.

-This mod is in alpha for now.
+This mod is in early stage for now.

 # What this mod have for now?